JordanDChappell/CSharp.Mongo.Migration/README.md

     .RevertAsync("version");
 ```

+### Migration Documents

+When a migration has been applied a new document will be created in the target database in a collection named `_migrations` by default.
+These documents are used to track which migrations have been applied and when they were applied.

+**Note:** to override the default collection name, use a constructor that includes the `migrationCollectionName` parameter, or set the public `MigrationRunner.MigrationCollectionName` property.

 ## Why Create Another Library?

 There are a number of other libraries for MongoDB designed to be used in C#.
 This library was written out of necessity to be used in a large development team with fairly sizeable database instances.
 There are some use cases that this library caters to that others do not: